saugatadhikari/alfa/README.md

-# ALFA: Active Learning for Flood Annotation code for our IJCAI 2025 paper "Faster Annotation for Elevation-Guided Flood Extent Mapping by Consistency-Enhanced Active Learning"
+# Code for our IJCAI 2025 paper "Faster Annotation for Elevation-Guided Flood Extent Mapping by Consistency-Enhanced Active Learning"

 # Instructions for installing heightmap meshing utility
 Dependencies: